waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Goal Prioritizer Agent:** An agent that could take my current state (location, party, goals) and suggest the most logical next objective.
 Could be useful in more open-ended sections of the game.
 - **Puzzle Analyzer Agent:** An agent that could take a description of a puzzle (e.g., number of boulders, switches, barriers) and suggest a high-level strategy or identify potential deadlocks.
 - **Pathing Debugger Agent:** An agent that analyzes a failed pathfinding attempt (start, end, map XML) and suggests likely reasons for the failure (e.g., disconnected landmass, impassable object, invalid elevation change).

+# X. Current Assumptions & Tests
+- **Assumption:** There is a separate entrance on Route 23 that leads to the eastern, previously inaccessible section of Victory Road 1F.
+- **Test:** After healing in Viridian City, I will fly back to Route 23 and systematically explore all paths, especially any involving Surf, to find a new entrance to Victory Road.